open-canada/vitals/docs/report-side-effect.md

 The following additional resources are provided to help you prepare your side-effect report.
 There you can check if your symptoms  are already reported in national adverse event reporting systems, and if so, how common they are, for which type of vaccine, and which vaccine batch (a.k.a. lot, which is the number printed on your vaccination receipt)
-You may consult the following additional resources to help you prepare your side-effect report.

 - Recalls and safety alerts, Government of Canada <https://recalls-rappels.canada.ca/>: